DetachHead/basedpyright/docs/configuration.md

 <a name="reportIgnoreCommentWithoutRule"></a> **reportIgnoreCommentWithoutRule** [boolean or string, optional]: Enforce that all `# type:ignore`/`# pyright:ignore` comments specify a rule in brackets (eg. `# pyright:ignore[reportAny]`)

-<a name="reportUnexportedImportUsage"></a> **reportAllPrivateImportUsage** [boolean or string, optional]: Like `reportPrivateImportUsage` but for all other modules.
-Generate or suppress diagnostics for use of a symbol from a non-"py.typed" module that is not meant to be exported from that module.
+<a name="reportPrivateLocalImportUsage"></a> **reportAllPrivateImportUsage** [boolean or string, optional]: Generate or suppress diagnostics for use of a symbol from a local module that is not meant to be exported from that module.
+Like `reportPrivateImportUsage` but also checks imports from your own code.

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
 For example, a subtree may be designed to run with different import search paths or a different version of the python interpreter than the rest of the source base.